-EMAIL: jpatters@utah.gov
+EMAIL: jodithacker@utah.gov

-TERM COVERED: July 1, 2020, to July 14, 2022
+TERM COVERED: July 1, 2022, to October 1, 2023

-MAJOR GOALS: Continue the flow of data to the National Groundwater Monitoring Network (Objective 2- support persistent data services part A and part B).
+MAJOR GOALS: Continue the flow of data to the National Groundwater Monitoring Network (Objective 2- support persistent data services) and purchase and installation of transducers (Objective 6-Equipment purchase)

-PROJECT SUMMARY: The Utah Geological Survey (UGS) continued the flow of data from the UGS Water-Quality Network to the National Ground-Water Monitoring Network (NGWMN).
+PROJECT SUMMARY: The Utah Geological Survey (UGS) continues the flow of data from the UGS Water-Quality Network to the National Ground-Water Monitoring Network (NGWMN).
+In addition, we purchased and installed 8 transducers and 3 barologgers.
 This project establishes a long-term goal to continue integrating our state-level data with a national-level database.
-The funding available for this project was \$60,720.4; federal shares used to date: \$39,772.70 with an unobligated balance of federal funds of \$20,947.
+The total federal funding available for this project was \$41,136, federal funds